 Execute a company or client’s marketing strategy; coordinate the internal teams that enact the plan and troubleshoot when issues arise.

 Identify and implement marketing strategies using a combination of media platforms that will best promote a company or client’s brand or product.

 Develop products from concept to market through researching the audience, testing the design, and promoting and improving the product.

 Coordinate a company’s e-mail campaigns; monitor how each message performs and determine best practices for reaching consumers.

 Take the Next Step in Your Advertising Career

 How will you craft your brand identity?
 Learn how a master’s in communications from the Newhouse School can jump-start your career.

 Consumers today receive a constant feed of information—from Twitter and Snapchat, search engines and news sites, and blogs and e-mail newsletters.
 On every platform, with every communication, a company communicates its brand.
-This makes public relations, the crafting of an intentional public communication, an essential function of any organization.
+This makes communications careers in public relations—the crafting of intentional public communication—an essential function of any organization.

-The Bureau of Labor Statistics predicts the employment of specialists in the field of public relations to increase 7 percent by 2029, particularly as social media becomes more integrated into consumers’ daily lives.2
+The Bureau of Labor Statistics predicts the employment of specialists in the field of public relations to increase 7 percent by 2029, particularly as social media becomes more integrated into consumers’ daily lives.

 Public Relations Manager